2012 United States House of Representatives elections in Tennessee: District 8

 The redrawn 8th district will represent Carroll, Crockett, Dyer, Fayette, Gibson, Haywood, Henry, Lake, Lauderdale, Madison, Obion, Tipton, and Weakley counties, and parts of Benton and Shelby counties.
 The most populous city in the district is Jackson.
 The new district is significantly more Republican than its predecessor; the legislature pushed it further into the heavily Republican Memphis suburbs.
-Republican Stephen Fincher, who has represented the 8th district since January 2011, ran for re-election.
+Republican Stephen Fincher, who had represented the 8th district since January 2011, ran for re-election.